 Budget Title: Senior Counselor (SL-4)

-Masters degree in mental health or related field, licensure or eligibility for licensure to practice in New York.
+Master's degree (or higher) in mental health or related field, licensure or eligibility for licensure to practice in New York.

 Knowledge and understanding of the unique needs and challenges of the college student-athlete population.